mikeparisstuff/Dotify/README.md

 time a stipple is placed, the interior path length is set to zero and the process repeats until every pixel in the image has been visited.

+At first I had it so that it would just do its magic and spit out an image a few seconds later keeping all fun of seeing how it actually drew the thing to itself.
+This was unacceptable.
+To sate my curiosity, I added background threads allowing Dotify to think and draw at the same time so that you can watch it live.

 You've definitely got to see it to believe it so here are few of my family, friends, and pets dotified.

 Check It Out